There are binary installation packages available for RPM and Debian-based distributions, which will pull in all required Galera dependencies.

 Building the wsrep Provider

 The Galera Replication Plugin both implements the wsrep API and operates as the database server's wsrep Provider.
-To build, cd into the galera/ directory, run build.sh under scripts/, and copy the resulting
+To build, cd into the galera/ directory and do:

 The path to